stevecalla/file-mover-edx/README_TODOs.md

 DONE - test on windows machine - particularly paths DONE - check validation for questions
-DONE - move utilities get all directories to the utility folder
+DONE - move utilities get all directories to the utility folder DONE - rename step 0a define definitions to a libraryDirectories DONE - move directoryLibrary to utilities folder
+DONE - rename step_5a... file to step_4... file

-modify step 0a define definitions to a libraryDirectories in the utilities folder move all references to paths / directors to the libraryOfDirectories renumber step 5a to step 4 breakup app.js into multiple... for example all the console logs into file
+move all references to paths / directors to the libraryOfDirectories

+breakup app.js into multiple... for example all the console logs into file

 npm package to sync paths between mac and os?